Yelp/detect-secrets/README.md

 ### User Guide

-If you are looking for more information on how to use this project as an end user please refer to the [user guide](https://w3.ibm.com/w3publisher/detect-secrets).
+If you are an IBMer looking for more information on how to use this project as an end user please refer to the [user guide](https://w3.ibm.com/w3publisher/detect-secrets/developer-tool).
+Within this repo, see [docs](/docs) for an FAQ and cheat-sheet.

 ## Caveats